Striveworks/valor/docs/index.md

 **Q. What is a GroundTruth?**

 **A.** `valor.GroundTruth` objects in Valor each represent a singular datum and its associated annotations that provide a reference standard or the 'truth' against which predictions are compared.
-There cannot be multiple groundtruths per datum.
+There cannot be multiple ground truths per datum.

 **Q. What is a Prediction?**